-Slash the Costs of Homeowners insurance is a grudge purchase that protects you in the event that your home is damaged or destroyed by disasters, inclement weather, wind, fire, or theft.
+Slash the costs of homeowners insurance is a grudge purchase that protects you if your home is damaged or destroyed by disasters, inclement weather, wind, fire, or theft.

 You’ll be surprised how much you can save when you shop around.